Chapter 17.44

 D. Communications Consultant May Be Required.
 In the event that the city needs assistance in understanding the technical aspects of a particular proposal, the services of a communications consultant may be requested to determine the engineering or screening requirements of establishing a specific wireless communications facility.
 This service will be provided at the applicant’s expense.

 E. Required Findings for Approval.
-The approval of a use permit for a communication facility shall require that the review authority first make the following findings, in addition to those required for use permit approval by Section 17.62.050 (Use permit and minor use permit) of this title:
+The approval of a use permit for a communication facility shall require that the review authority first make the following findings, in addition to those required for use permit approval by Section 17.62.050 (Use permit and minor use permit):

 1. The communication facility complies with all applicable requirements of this chapter; and